 In addition to pottery manufacture, Piercy was involved in retail ventures.
-At first, he sold "a large assortment of China Queesn’s Ware and Glass" from his house on Prince Street (Alexandria Gazette, November 1, 1792).
-Then in 1795, he advertized a new shop on the 400 block of King Street, where the Hotel Monaco now stands:
+At first, he sold "a large assortment of China Queen’s Ware and Glass" from his house on Prince Street (Alexandria Gazette, November 1, 1792).
+Then in 1795, he advertised a new shop on the 400 block of King Street, where the Hotel Monaco now stands:

 PIERCY AND GRAHAM Have Just Received and Now Opening for Sale Opposite Mr. McNight’s Tavern, King Street, a neat and general assortment of DRY GOODS … Amongst which are a beautiful assortment of NANKEENS … Also an Assortment of China and Glass.
 (Alexandria Gazette, June 20, 1795)